aaronraff/spotifyGroupQueueGo/README.md

 While this project is an active work in progress, it is in a functional and semi stable state.
 I will be continuing to improve the code base as well as add new features.

 ## Todo
+- Add workerStore to store channels that can be used to stop the PollPlayerForRemoval go routine
+- Add a step when a user creates a room that tells them to start the first song in the playlist (then start the poller afterwards)
 - Improve code coverage through tests
 - Add more documentation to improve readability
 - Refine code base since this was largely a prototype